 However, just because the festive season is upon us doesn’t mean we are unable to enjoy all that Christmas has to offer and still achieve our goals, says Aussie nutritionist Zoe Bingley-Pullin, below.

-Zoe, who has just released her fabulous new self-published cookbook Falling in Love with Food, is adamant that the two can co-exist.
+Zoe, who has released a fabulous self-published cookbook Falling in Love with Food, is adamant that the two can co-exist.

 Here are her tips on how:

 Aim to prioritise movement over the holidays.
 This doesn’t mean foregoing family catch-ups to hit the gym, it simply means scheduling in daily movement.
 This may be in the form of a long morning walk, sport in the backyard with friends or trying a new yoga/pilates class.
 Incidental exercise counts more than you think, so instead of lounging about after a big meal, help clean up, go for a stroll or follow the lead of the youngest family members by getting outdoors and playing!